-This easy chickpea salad is Mediterranean in style yet vegan and gluten-free and just as savory and flavorful as the traditional version.
-It is so full of healthy nutrients and is so easy to throw together.
+This easy cucumber chickpea salad is Mediterranean flavor and healthier than the traditional version with no dairy and gluten-free.
 It's especially perfect as a make-ahead meal as the flavors get more powerful overnight in the refrigerator.
+And can be served as a side or as a full meal.

 Chickpeas: Use canned unsalted chickpeas, and rinse them well.
 I suggest unsalted so you can control the salt in this dish.
 Of course you can use homemade cooked chickpeas if that's of interest.
-I explain how to cook chickpeas further down this post.
 Shall we talk about how healthy chickpeas are?

 Chickpeas are super high in fiber, potassium, B vitamins, iron, magnesium, and selenium.
 They are known for supporting the heart, including their ability to lower cholesterol levels. [source]